Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

-Onyeka Okongwu be on the court for the Atlanta Hawks at 7:00 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.
+Onyeka Okongwu and the rest of the Atlanta Hawks hit the court versus the Boston Celtics in the NBA Playoffs on Sunday, at 7:00 PM ET.

-In this piece we'll break down Okongwu's stats and trends, helping you with your prop bets.
+We're going to break down Okongwu's prop bets, using stats and trends to help you make good predictions.

 Onyeka Okongwu Prop Bets vs. the Celtics